woocommerce/woocommerce/tests/e2e/core-tests/README.md

   - `runGroupedProductAPITest` - Can create, read, and delete a grouped product
   - `runVariableProductAPITest` - Can create, read, and delete a variable product and its variations
   - `runCouponApiTest` - Can create, read, and delete a coupon
+  - `runOrderApiTest` - Can create, read, and delete an order

 ## Contributing a new test